jedinja/pine-arch-i3/README.md

 A special note on this one: bringing a dialer, contacts app, sms app and mobile data would be done at the end.
 The motivation for this is I want to treat my Pinephone as a computer-first, phone-second device.

+**Also relevant configuration files for the step are added under a folder with the same name.**

 ## So Let's Begin

 ### Step 1